 Marylebone Cricket Club is the world’s most active cricket club, the owner of Lord’s Ground and the guardian of the Laws of the game.

 Founded in 1787, it has been recognised as the sole authority on the Laws of Cricket since its foundation and it moved to its current home at Lord’s in 1814.
 It remains, in the words of a former President, Plum Warner, “a private club with a public function.”

 There are 18,000 Full and 5,500 Associate Members of MCC.
 Those Members own the Ground and all MCC’s assets (the most famous of which is the Ashes Urn), they govern the Club through various committees, and some 2,000 of them represent MCC on the field of play each year.

 MCC plays more matches than any other cricket club – around 480 against schools, universities and clubs in the UK, and between 20 and 30 as part of its overseas touring programme which aims to develop cricket abroad.

 The Club invests around £2 million in the game each year, funding elite youth cricket in the form of the six MCC Universities and the MCC Young Cricketers, its extensive playing programme, and the promotion of the Laws and Spirit of Cricket.
-On the final point, MCC partners with the Cricket Foundation to teach children in more than 4,000 schools about the spirit of the game – how to play hard but fair, and to win and lose gracefully.
+On the final point, MCC partners with Chance to Shine to teach children in more than 4,000 schools about the spirit of the game – how to play hard but fair, and to win and lose gracefully.